bavc/avaa/_artifacts/black_frames.md

 published: true
 ---

-We are considering black frames that have been generated during the digitisation process, not black frames that have been added in case of a bad film tear during printing (a method used for fixing an image negative, in order that it relains in sync with the sound negative).
+We are considering black frames that have been generated during the digitisation process, not black frames that have been added in case of a bad film tear during printing (a method used for fixing an image negative, in order that it remains in sync with the sound negative).

 ## Can it be fixed?